CU-DSI-Scholars/site-source/content/post/2021-01-05-call-for-student-applications-dsi-dfg-scholars-spring-summer-2021.md

 <!--more-->

-The cohort of Spring-Summer 2021 projects are ready to accept applications, and can be seen [here](/categories/open-projects-spring-2020) and [here](/categories/open-projects-summer-2020).
+The cohort of [Spring](/categories/open-spring-2021) and [Summer](/categories/open-summer-2021)) 2021 projects are ready to accept applications, and can be seen by clicking through those links.
 To obtain a scroll of all projects, including those from past years, see [here](/).
 We have created an [**umbrella application page**](https://docs.google.com/forms/d/e/1FAIpQLSf94woxvAgbRqxBMUHZs_1H0Bn6dxaiHdIEk6kQTe4DvCH0ow/viewform?usp=sf_link) to collect student applications.
 DSI Scholars projects have a wide range of duration and can be either **paid** or **unpaid**.
 Projects supported with stipends may have a trial period and are not a form of paid employment; please read each project description carefully before applying.
 Data For Good projects are primarily volunteer, although one student in each may be given a stipend to coordinate communication.

 An online information session will be held on Friday January 15th, at 11:00am Eastern time.
 Please [register](TBD) for this event.
 Once the event is complete, a recording and slides will be posted on this page.